mwvoss/pa-outcomes/ExerciseRelationsBar.md

     ## Saving 8 x 5 in image

-plot relational memory by task and across age groups
+Plot relational memory by task and across age groups
 ====================================================

 ``` r